temporalio/documentation/docs-src/concepts/what-is-worker-versioning.md

 |               | 2.1 (default)   |

 All new Workflow Tasks that are generated for Workflows whose last Workflow Task completion was on version `2.0` are now assigned to version `2.1`.
-Because we specified that `2.1` is compatible with `2.0`, Temporal Server assumes that Workers with this version can process the existing Event Histories successfully.
+Because you specified that `2.1` is compatible with `2.0`, Temporal Server assumes that Workers with this version can process the existing Event Histories successfully.

-We continue with our normal development cycle, adding a `3.0` version.
+Continue with your normal development cycle, adding a `3.0` version.
 Nothing new here:

 | set 1         | set 2         | set 3 (default) |